Listen to This Article:

 2. White Truffles

-White truffles, also known as Alba truffles, are one of the most expensive types of truffles in the world.
+White truffles are one of the most expensive types of truffles in the world.
 Truffles are the edible spores of a type of underground fungus.
 The white variety has a strong, earthy flavor with notes of oak and garlic.
 They are often shaved on top of a finished dish like pasta, risotto, or eggs.

-White truffles are primarily found in the Piedmont region of Italy, as well as in parts of Croatia and Slovenia.
-But why are they expensive?
-Because of how they grow.
+Also known as Alba truffles, white truffles are primarily found in the Piedmont region of Italy, as well as in parts of Croatia and Slovenia.
 The truffle fungi require a special relationship with tree roots in order to grow.
 The fungi help the trees to gather water and minerals, and the tree feeds the truffle with sugars.
 Truffles also rely on forest creatures to eat them and spread their spores for propagation.

-This special codependent relationship is very hard to recreate in the wild, making truffles mostly foraged rather than cultivated.
+This special codependent relationship is very hard to recreate in a controlled environment, making truffles mostly foraged rather than cultivated.
 This is why they’re so rare—and therefore, so expensive.
-A single ounce of white truffles could go for over $250.
+A single ounce of white truffles could go for more than $400.

 3. Beluga Caviar

-Caviar is a luxury food that is made from the roe, or eggs, of sturgeon fish.
+Caviar is a luxury food that is made from the unfertilized roe, or eggs, of sturgeon fish.
 Caviar is usually served as an appetizer, typically on toast points or blinis, and is often accompanied by sour cream, chives, and lemon.

 The most expensive type of caviar is beluga caviar, which comes from the beluga sturgeon.
 This large fish often weighs nearly 600 lbs, but the largest ever recorded weighed in at 3,463 lbs!